 As care for patients dealing with a serious illness or nearing end-of-life evolves, therapy is increasingly acknowledged as an important element of hospice and palliative care.

 In the palliative care and hospice setting, therapists help support the patient, family, and caregiver to provide maximum quality of life.
 During hospice and palliative care therapy consultations, therapists work to identify activities that are meaningful to the patient and help address barriers to performing these activities.

 In this blog, Intrepid USA’s Palliative Clinical Coordinator, Renee Firestone, MS, OTR/L, CDP, lists three in-home therapy consultation benefits of hospice and palliative care patients.

 Pain Management & Relief

-For patients experiencing pain or discomfort related to their illness or condition, therapy can provide relief and promote independence when used in conjunction with traditional pain management methods.
+For patients experiencing pain or discomfort related to their illness or condition, hospice care therapy can provide relief and promote independence when used in conjunction with traditional pain management methods.